star star star star star

 Introduction

-Around 2% of attendances in the emergency department are due to bite injuries, most commonly from dogs, cats, and humans.
+Around 2% of attendances in the Emergency Department are due to bite injuries, most commonly from dogs, cats, and humans.
 If left untreated, bites have a high risk of becoming infected.

 The type of animal involved will determine the specific injury that occurs; cats have a weaker bite but sharper teeth, therefore cause deep puncture wounds, whilst dogs have a strong bite, therefore can also cause crush injuries and lacerations.